From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 You can find a wide range of CBD oil for pets with arthritis in mainstream pet stores, but remember that these products are very mild.
 If a 2% CBD oil works to alleviate your cat or dog’s pain, that’s great; however, most pets benefit from a full-spectrum oil containing moderate amounts of THC (tetrahydrocannabinol).

 THC offers relaxation and pain relief and reduces inflammation.
-CBD alone offers some joint support and relief from inflammation, but for animals with advanced osteoarthritis who struggle to get up or have ongoing stiffness, only full-spectrum oil can improve their quality of life.
+CBD alone offers some joint support and relief from inflammation, but for animals with advanced osteoarthritis struggling with stiffness, only full-spectrum oil can improve their quality of life.

-My very own 12-year-old dogs have received a strong full-spectrum oil to help with their pain management.
-I can honestly tell you that it helped them sleep through the night without any restlessness.
-Their recovery from stiffness and lameness after a short walk was also much quicker.
+My very own 12-year-old dogs received full-spectrum oil to help with their pain and poor sleeping patterns.
+I can honestly tell you that their recovery from stiffness and lameness after a short walk was also faster.
 I used the CBD & THC oil in combination with fish oil and Mobiflex (a chondroitin and glucosamine supplement).

 How to Choose the Best Arthritis Treatment for Your Pet